 Beginning at about age 45 (age 40 if you are Black or have a strong family history of prostate or other cancers), all men should talk to their doctor about screening for prostate cancer.
-Routine screening starts with a PSA blood test and may include a rectal exam—both are simple and relatively painless.
+Prostate cancer screening starts with a prostate-specific antigen (PSA) blood test.
+After your PSA test, your doctor may perform a digital rectal exam.

 The PSA Test